SAP-samples/teched2025-DA265/exercises/ex7/README.md

 2. Enter `show me units by brand`
 3. Press enter or click **send**

+Discover the true value of investing in an upgraded data model with the insights showcased here.
+Since exercise 1, we've seen a significant enhancement in analytical capabilities, now tailored precisely to your users' context and expectations.
+Focusing on the current year provides a more relevant and intuitive experience for your users, while the term 'grocery' has been seamlessly translated into filters that align perfectly with your business semantics.
+This upgrade not only optimizes your data analysis but also empowers your team to make smarter, faster decisions—unlock the full potential of your data today.

 > Asking for 'units by brand' is a question that can be satisfied by both models, so we should expect a prompt.

 ![Image](img/9155.jpg)